Kilarin/simple_dialogs/README.md

 ## COMMANDS ##

-For more advanced simple_dialogs you can add commands.  commands start with a : in position one.
+For more advanced simple_dialogs you can add commands.  commands start with a colon ":" in position one.
 Commands can be anywhere within the topic that makes sense to you.
 I usually put them between the dialog and the replies.
 They will be executed in the order they appear, as soon as the topic is displayed.
 Commands that are currently supported are

 ### SET ###